SARAH BUITENDACH: Streaming through a pandemic — why Netflix can’t seem to lose

 For utterly addictive viewing, there’s Indian Matchmaking.
 It revolves around one of Mumbai’s top matchmakers as she goes about the daily business of playing marital fixer to the city’s ultra-rich, and some US singles too.

-I was mesmerised by this fascinating, sometimes crazy and bizarrely anthropological offering but I felt the same about Fear City: New York vs The Mafia.
-It’s only three episodes long, but it documents the fight by the FBI to save New York from the Mob in the early 1980s when the city was a cesspit of dodgy deals, cartels and crime.
+I was mesmerised by this fascinating, sometimes crazy and bizarrely anthropological offering, but I felt the same about Fear City: New York vs The Mafia.
+It’s only three episodes, but it documents the fight by the FBI to save New York from the Mob in the early 1980s when the city was a cesspit of dodgy deals, cartels and crime.
 Who pops up?
 Why, Donald Trump of course.

 But then, Trump also makes an appearance in Jeffrey Epstein: Filthy Rich, which details the story of the millionaire creep and criminal.
 It’s skin-crawling stuff, and reminds you of the power that comes with big money.

-The FBI do not come out as well from the Epstein saga as they do in the fight for the Big Apple.
-But luckily, the US authorities have since nabbed Epstein’s sidekick, heiress Ghislane Maxwell, so the motions are in place for justice, the big reveal of who else was involved (shout out to England’s Prince Andrew), and hopefully, where we Netflixers are concerned, a sequel.
+The FBI does not come out as well from the Epstein saga as it does in the fight for the Big Apple.
+But luckily, the US authorities have since nabbed Epstein’s sidekick, heiress Ghislaine Maxwell, so the motions are in place for justice, the big reveal of who else was involved (shout out to England’s Prince Andrew), and hopefully, where we Netflixers are concerned, a sequel.

 *Buitendach is the FM's Life editor and editor of Wanted magazine.